lexmuc/prep-composer/README.md

 # prep-composer

 **prep-composer** is a lightweight JavaScript utility that facilitates convenient and safe composition of SQL statements by automatically managing and escaping parameters.

 ## Features

 - Inline parameter values without worrying about their order and number.
+- Identifier escaping
 - Integrates with established escaping utilities like **sqlstring**, or outputs `?` placeholders for prepared statements.
-- Programmatically compose complex SQL statements by breaking them up into independent segments.
+- Compose complex SQL statements by breaking them up into independent segments.
-- Works with all SQL dialects.
+- Works with all SQL dialects but if identifier escaping is used it currently only works for MySQL and compatible DBs (\`backtick\` escaping).

 ## Usage